 1. Begin with Vygotskian modelling: "Watch how I set up this fair test…" (teacher-led, explicit)

-2. Move to guided practice: "Now let's do this one together…"
+2. Move to guided practise: "Now let's do this one together…"

-3. Release to independent, scaffolded work: pupils attempt a third fair test with a checklist
+3. Release to independent, scaffolded work: learners attempt a third fair test with a checklist

 4. Close with Piagetian challenge: "What would happen if we changed this variable?" (conceptual conflict)